-After the infamous Helen of Troy runs away with Trojan prince Paris to, well, Troy, her jealous former husband Menelaus and his power-hungry brother Agamemnon pursue her, sparking a bloody conflict.
-Meanwhile, Greek Achilles hero struggles with the choice of glory or life, and Trojan prince Hector tries to remedy the situation his brother created.
+After the infamous Helen of Troy runs away with Trojan prince, Paris, to, well, Troy, her jealous former husband Menelaus and his power-hungry brother Agamemnon pursue her, sparking a bloody conflict.
+Meanwhile, Greek hero, Achilles, struggles with the choice of glory or life, and Trojan prince Hector tries to remedy the situation his brother created.
 But with many powerful Trojan and Greek champions duking it out along the way, which heroes reign supreme?
 These are the five strongest warriors in Troy!
 Spoilers ahead.

 Played by: Garrett Hedlund

 Unlike his cousin Achilles, Patroclus wants the Myrmidons (Achilles' personal unit) to assist in the war simply to aid his Greek brethren.
 A loyal cousin and devoted soldier, Patroclus was one of the most likable characters in the film.
 His relative inexperience in battle is countered by his personal training through Achilles, and while he ends up perishing at Hector's hands, Patroclus managed to defeat several Trojan soldiers before his demise.